Understanding Iron Deficiency in Children: Tips to Prevent Iron deficiency

 - Vulnerable to infections

 - Abnormal desire for substances like ice, dirt, pure starch

-Iron deficiency can easily be prevented if parents pay attention to their child’s diet.
-For instance:
+Iron deficiency can easily be prevented if parents pay attention to their child’s diet

 - Breast feeding is recommended until your child turns 1.
 Iron from breastmilk is easily absorbed than formulated iron.
 It’s better to use iron-fortified infant formula if you are reluctant to breastfeed.
 Cow’s milk is not recommended for children younger than age 1.

 - Serve your baby foods with added iron, such as iron-fortified baby cereal between 4-6 months.
 Good sources of iron include chicken, fish, beans, green vegetables, red meat etc. As a parent, make sure your child does not drink more than 24 ounces of milk a day between ages 1-5.

 - Vitamin C promotes iron absorption.
 Give your child foods rich in Vitamin C such as broccoli, strawberries, tomatoes, melon etc.

 - You can consider giving your child oral iron supplements only after consulting a physician.
 Iron supplements can be given to premature babies but only after a doctor’s consultation.

 Iron deficiency can be prevented.
 In order to track your child’s growth and development

 , it is essential for you to pay attention the amount of iron he/she is getting daily.